Programer6/DEL-X-3D-Printer/README.md

 ## Project Overview

-Fusion3D is a custom‑designed FDM 3D printer, fully OPEN Source.
+DelX is a custom‑designed FDM 3D printer, fully OPEN Source.
-This build was my deep dive into printer mechanics, electronics, and firmware—packaged as an open‑source project you can replicate or remix.
+This build was my deep dive into printer mechanics, electronics, and is open‑source project you can replicate or remix.